solsoftware/capsula/tutorial.md

 ## What Is Capsula?

-**Capsula** is a JavaScript library for building user interfaces using highly reusable, flexible, and encapsulated software components called *capsules*.
-It executes both within the browser and node.js.
+**Capsula** library lets you build JavaScript applications using highly reusable, flexible, and encapsulated software components called "capsules".
 With Capsula you can:

 - create your application out of **encapsulated components** - capsules.
-- **add complexity while preserving flexibility** of your components, by managing layout and behavior in quite a unique way.
+- have **multi-level architectural views** of your application.
 - be **both declarative and imperative** having the best of both worlds.
 Artifacts developed either way speak the same language and could seamlessly be combined and used together.
+- **increase flexibility** of your UI components by managing layout and behavior in quite a unique way.
 - **handle asynchronous communication** focusing only on what's essential.
-- have **multi-level architectural views** of your application.
 - exploit **really fast dev cycle** of plain JavaScript; no transpiling in the process.

 In other words, Capsula is a sort of dynamic, general-purpose, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) "language" that accommodates many new and powerful concepts designed to handle complexity and favor abstraction, encapsulation, flexibility, and reuse.

-It is especially suitable for building user interfaces.
+Capsula is quite suitable for building user interfaces.
+It provides both for templates and object-oriented way of widget manipulation.
 By default, Capsula supports building web UIs (relies on the DOM API), however this can be changed by extending it to work with any other JavaScript widget API, both client- or server-side.
-It provides both for templates and object-oriented way of widget manipulation.

 Capsula also addresses asynchronous communication based on the client-server (request-response) paradigm.
 It provides for decoupling clients from technical details of communication and enables programmers to deal with substantial matters only, as well as to easily mock server-side part of communication.